 The most famous native of Stradbroke was Robert Grosseteste, born around AD 1168.
 Grosseteste was a notable scholar and served as Master of the Schools at Oxford University before being made Bishop of Lincoln.

-Grossteste would have been familiar with an earlier version of All Saints church, but not the present 15th century building.
-At the time of the Domesday Book the church was owned by Eye Priory, but by the 14th century the living was in the hands of Wingfield College.
+Grosseteste would have been familiar with an earlier version of All Saints church, but not the present 15th-century building.
+At the time of the Domesday Book the church was owned by Eye Priory, but by the 14th century, the living was in the hands of Wingfield College.

 The powerful de la Pole family were closely linked with the College, and they were probably responsible for rebuilding All Saints in the 15th century.
 Over the west doorway of the tower are carved roses and coronets that suggest that the tower was built by William de la Pole, who died in 1450.